ZoneMinder/zmeventnotification/hook_example/README.md

 ```

-This will try and download the configured frame for alarm <eid>.
+This will try and download the configured frame for alarm <eid> and analyze it.
 Replace with your own EID (Example 123456)
 The files will be in `/var/detect/images`
 For example:
 if you configured `FID` to be `bestmatch` you'll see two files `<eid>-alarm.jpg` and `<eid>-snapshot.jpg`